 In addition to the caves, the children make their very own house out of some willow trees.
 They bend the trees over so they meet as a roof, then they plant cut pieces of willow into the ground for the walls.
 They stuff heather and bracken in the gaps to keep it weather-proof and even hang a door and make a partition wall in the middle.
 The best part of Willow House is that planted willow branches start growing again so the walls all sprout leaves!

 Hollow Tree House

-When Susan, Peter and Amanda found a huge and hollow tree in the middle of some woods, they visited it a lot to play as it was great to climb up into the branches and hide, pretending it was a ship etc. When Susan and Jack run away, though, they turn it into a little house.
+When Susan, Peter and Amanda found a huge and hollow tree in the middle of some woods, they visited it a lot to play as it was great to climb up into the branches and hide, pretending it was a ship etc. When Susan and Peter run away, though, they turn it into a little house.
 There’s a ridge in the trunk inside that forms a natural shelf for their clock and other small belongings, and it’s quite dry and warm inside.
 It gets a bit stuffy sometimes so they cut a hole in the most rotten part of the trunk to form a window, draping it with a curtain of leaves and moss.

 The Enchanted Wood / The Magic Faraway Tree

 Many people (none of them human, as far as I know!) live in the Faraway Tree.
 The Angry Pixie has a little house, as do Dame Washalot, Silky and Moonface to name a few.
 Moonface’s is one we see the most of, and is a round little house with the usual home comforts, and also a door leading to a slippery-slip which is a slide taking you right to the bottom of the tree very quickly.
 The children also visit Silky’s home quite often for google buns and pop biscuits.